A note from Founder and CEO Byron Dumbrill

 Kudos to the original Flickr team for building such a great photo service and thanks to the current Flickr team for keeping things moving forward.
 Adding Flickr photos to your trips on Tripline is a snap, and their developer APIs are super-easy to work with. code.flickr.com

 If you've read this far, you're a loyal fan, so thanks for your interest.
-I'm excited to see how the world unfolds for us, and we'd be happy to have you as part of the community.
+I'm excited to see how the world unfolds for Tripline, and we'd be happy to have you as part of the community.
 If you haven't already, sign up and start creating maps.
 I think you'll like it.

 Tripline is based in Los Angeles, CA

-We're still in Beta, so there may be bugs here and there
+The product is still in Beta, so there may be bugs here and there

 If you'd like more information, please feel free to contact us